vanidesai/uwc/modbus-master/README-modbus-master.md

 	3. After successful execution of step 2, unit test coverage report file `ModbusTCP_report.html/ModbusRTU_report.html` must be generated.
 5. Run unit test cases inside container
 	1. Kindly follow the steps mentioned in section `## Steps to run unit test cases` of file `README.md` in Sourcecode directory.

+#Steps to enable/disable instrumentation logs
+1. By default the instrumentation logs are enabled for debug mode & disabled for release mode.
+2. Go to `Sourcecode\modbus-master\Modbus-App\Release\src` directory and open subdir.mk file.
+3. To enable the instrumentation logs, go to g++ command at line number 41 & add the option "-DINSTRUMENTATION_LOG".
+4. To disable the instrumentation logs,go to g++ command at line number 41 check & remove the option "-DINSTRUMENTATION_LOG" if found.